jackyr/simple-chat-hub-extension/README.md

 ### Donors
 Thank you to our wonderful sponsors for the project!
 Your support helps keep it alive.

-Some anonymous donors cannot be listed here.
-If you would like your name to be included, please leave it in the note when making your donation.

 - **❤️ cshuang201718**
 - **❤️ Adrien Feudjio**
 - **❤️ L*I**
+- **❤️ huyz**

+Some anonymous donors cannot be listed here.
+If you would like your name to be included, please leave it in the note when making your donation.

 ### Note
 Due to personal time and cost limitations, not all versions of the models have been thoroughly tested.
 Your valuable feedback and suggestions are welcome!